aubreypc/cs203-S2019-conduct/conduct.md

 ## Conduct

-In this context, we will be defining conduct as the way a team member behaves and the way they act when carrying out their part of the project.
+We define conduct as the way a team member behaves and the way they act when carrying out their part of the project.
 First, everyone is obligated to adhere to the 9 categories in the Code of Conduct.
 They will be our foundation throughout the semester when working together.
 Moving on, everyone